 - export the history of your transactions in Excel for further analysis

-How to manually backtest trading strategies using History Player plugin?
+How to manually backtest trading strategies using Market Replay panel?

-Before you start testing your strategy, let's customize the History Player panel.
+Before you start testing your strategy, let's customize the Market Replay panel.

-- Launch the History Player panel from the main application menu.
+- Launch the Market Replay panel from the main menu.

 - Add a trading instrument for which we will conduct testing.
 For example, let's select AUD/USD and set 1-minute data aggregation.
 It is possible to select tick, minute and day aggregation of data, on the basis of which we will conduct testing.
 Leave the default data type - Bid/Ask/Last.
 For faster testing, only the Last values can be set, but the test results may be inaccurate in this case.

-Main Settings of History Player panel for correct backtesting
+Main Settings of Market Replay panel for correct backtesting

 - Select the testing range, and also set the initial balance of $10,000 in the module settings.
 Note that after adding each new instrument (symbol), it is assigned a separate trading account.
 So, the corresponding account, for which you can set your own settings, was created automatically for the AUD/USD instrument - Netting Type and commision size for each position.